bchugg/stat-map/index.md

 ![[zettel.jpeg|center|500]]

 These are, obviously, my notes.
 They are not unbiased.
 They reflect my opinions on what's interesting and what's not.
 There will be significant detail on some topics and a total absence of many topics.
-There is very little deep learning, because deep learning is quite boring.

 > [!info] How to navigate
 > If you click on a link you will follow it.
 You can see a list of all notes on the left hand side of the page, and backlinks to the current note on the right hand side.

-# Where should I start?
+# What's in here

 If you're just here poking around, here are some places you might like to start:
 - [[game-theoretic statistics]] and [[game-theoretic probability]]